Gift cards

 Fees can be charged for:

-- Personalizing a card
+- personalizing a card

-- Replacing a lost or stolen card
+- replacing a lost or stolen card

-- āMall cardsā that can be used at multiple un-related businesses.
+- “mall cards” that can be used at multiple unrelated businesses.
 For example, a card that can be used throughout a shopping mall.

 What about mall cards?

-Mall cards are most often issued for a shopping centre where you can use it towards purchases at multiple stores within the mall.
+Mall cards are most often issued for a shopping centre where you can use them towards purchases at multiple stores within the mall.
 Mall cards are allowed to charge fees, but there are some rules about these charges:

-- They need to let you know about the extra fees
+- they need to let you know about the extra fees

-- Mall cards can charge up to a $1.50 service fee at the time of purchase
+- mall cards can charge up to a $1.50 service fee at the time of purchase

-- If you do not use your card within 15 months, a monthly service charge can be applied to the remaining balance.
-This is called a āpost-purchase fee.ā This information needs to be included on the card but you should always ask about these charges before deciding to purchase a mall card.
+- if you do not use your card within 15 months, a monthly service charge can be applied to the remaining balance.
+This is called a ‘post-purchase fee.’
+This information needs to be included on the card but you should always ask about these charges before deciding to purchase a mall card.

 If after 15 months you need more time to use the card, you can ask the issuer to delay monthly service charges by an extra 3 months.